 Startup Grind is powered by Google for Entrepreneurs and is a global startup community designed to educate, inspire, and connect entrepreneurs.
 With monthly events all over the world, it aims to feature fireside chats with successful local founders, innovators, educators and investors.
 They share personal stories and lessons learned on the road to building great companies.
 Their values of; making friends, not contacts; giving, not taking; and helping others before helping yourself, speak to us as an organisation.
 We are pleased to be part of the Startup Grind community.

-The next event in Edinburgh is being held on the 26th of October and will be at the Scott Moncrieff offices.
-The fireside chat will be with executive and entrepreneur Seonaidh MacDonald, former CEO of mLed Ltd, and naturally Forbytes was there.
+The next event in Edinburgh was held on the 26th of October at the Scott Moncrieff offices.
+The fireside chat stared entrepreneur Seonaidh MacDonald, former CEO of mLed Ltd, and naturally Forbytes was there.
 You can read more about the event in our next Startup Grind article.